Frost's Stone House is located in

 Children are very welcome andwill

-be interested if the adult will engage them in the material.
+be interested if an adult engages them in the material.
+Although

-Although Frost is very accessible, young people may not be ready
+Frost is very accessible, very young people may not be ready

 for literature unless encouraged.